NL

 The recount started in Marystown on May 12, nearly two weeks ago.

-A judicial recount will automatically be triggered if the number of votes separating the winner and a runner-up is less than 0.1 per cent of the total votes.
-More than 41,000 votes were cast in the newly redrawn riding on election night.
+A judicial recount is automatically triggered if the number of votes separating the winner and a runner-up is less than 0.1 per cent of the total votes.
+More than 41,000 votes were cast in the newly redrawn riding on election night, with Germain — a former CBC journalist turned teacher — initially winning by 19,704 votes to 19,692.

 The recount, overseen by Supreme Court Justice Garrett Handrigan, was expected to take between two and three days, but an unprecedented 1,041 ballots needed to be reviewed before the recount could be completed.